 Receivables we've acquired since January 1, 2018 are accounted for based on the fair value method of accounting.
+The risks described below are risks related to fair value accounting.

 If actual results for our receivables materially deviate from our estimates, we may be required to reduce the interest income we recognize for some or all of the receivables measured at fair value.